jkroman2/alx-pre_course/0x01-git/README.md

-ALX - on my road to Full stack. #DoingHardThings
+ALX - on my road to Full stack Developer. #DoingHardThings